Flaxmurt/PdfPy/README.md

-# Pdfpy: Automated PDF Chapter Extraction
+# PdfPy: Automated PDF Chapter Extraction

 A Python utility for partitioning PDF documents into discrete files based on chapter divisions.

-Pdfpy employs a dual-method approach for chapter detection.
+PdfPy employs a dual-method approach for chapter detection.
 It prioritizes the document's bookmark hierarchy for high-accuracy splitting.
 If bookmarks are absent, it falls back to a configurable, style-based heuristic analysis, identifying chapter titles by font properties and keywords.
 The tool is operated via a simple drag-and-drop command-line interface on Windows.

 **NotebookLM Tip**: Combine the book chapter with the lecture video and slides.